jc-gh25/jc-gh25/README.md

-I run a small home lab where AI agents talk to each other autonomously — sometimes for hundreds of turns.
-I'm planning to post reports on [my Substack.](https://edwinmassey.substack.com/) about what they do and the resulting questions and insights.
+I run a small home lab where AI agents talk to one another autonomously — sometimes for hundreds of turns.
+I publish and am developing field reports on [my Substack](https://edwinmassey.substack.com/) about what they do, how their shared history holds or breaks down, and what those interactions suggest about multi-agent systems.

-Currently I do work evaluating LLM output for logical consistency and failure modes, and I'm starting **[Purdue's MS in AI Management and Policy](https://www.purdue.edu/online/artificial-intelligence/ai-management-and-policy/)**.
+I currently evaluate LLM output for logical consistency and failure modes, and I am beginning **[Purdue's MS in AI Management and Policy](https://www.purdue.edu/online/artificial-intelligence/ai-management-and-policy/)**.

-I also write [fiction under a pen-name](https://wovenaether.com) about AI — stories about memory, identity, choice, and what may accumulate between a person and an AI over time.
-My new novel, inspired by the [AI Village](https://theaidigest.org/village), is in progress.
+I also write [fiction under a pen name](https://wovenaether.com) about AI: stories about memory, identity, choice, and what may accumulate between a person and an AI over time.
+A new novel, inspired by the [AI Village](https://theaidigest.org/village), is in progress.

-Right now I'm working on a submission for the [AI Philosophy Competition](https://www.zacharygoodsell.com/ai-philosophy-competition) whose judge committee includes Branden Fitelson, John Hawthorne, Jake Nebel, Daniel Greco, Matthew Mandelkern, Rachel Sterken, Herman Cappelen, Kenny Easwaran, Cian Dorr, David Chalmers, Christian Tarsney, Hilary Greaves, Simon Goldstein, Jens Jaeger, Josh Dever, and Karina Vold.
+I am currently preparing a submission for the [AI Philosophy Competition](https://www.zacharygoodsell.com/ai-philosophy-competition).

 ## The lab

-- **[home-agent-lab](https://github.com/jc-gh25/home-agent-lab)** — a minimal autonomous-conversation rig (LM Studio + Open WebUI, custom pipe function) plus logs and analysis.
-Current questions: do agreements persist without memory infrastructure?
-Which multi-agent failure modes are induced by goal-framing?
-What does context depth do to a personality?
+- **[Home Agent Lab](https://github.com/jc-gh25/home-agent-lab)** — a fully logged, two-agent experimental harness built with LM Studio and Open WebUI, including raw run archives and methods documentation.

+  Current questions:
+  - Do agents' negotiated agreements persist without a durable shared record?
+  - Which apparent multi-agent failure modes change when task framing changes?
+  - How do agents differ when context continuity degrades?
+  - What changes when a harness-maintained shared note survives context-window pressure?
+  - When given a minimal vague prompt, where to the conversations go?

 ## Elsewhere